Changissnz/nu_merchant_principal/README.md

-degree, in both of the categories "positive" and "negative", such that the pertaining categorical system could be the orthodox or the contra. <ins>Functionally-directed power</ins> is capabilities in excess of maintaining equilibrium through channels of preserving procedures and the materials/agents those procedures depend on.
+degree, in both of the categories "positive" and "negative", such that the pertaining categorical system could be the orthodox or the contra. <ins>Functionally-directed power</ins> is capabilities in excess of maintaining equilibrium through channels for preserving procedures and the materials/agents those procedures depend on.
 For those categorized solely by the label of illusionist, their command cannot be dynamically suited to purposes outside